YtenSoftware/Nety/README.rst

 FAQ
 ===

-#) *QUESTION*: I want to use ciscoconfparse_ with Python3; is that safe?  *ANSWER*: As long as you're using Python 3.3 or higher, it's safe.
+#) *QUESTION*: I want to use Nety_ with Python3; is that safe?  *ANSWER*: As long as you're using Python 3.3 or higher, it's safe.
 I test every release against Python 3.2+; however, Python 3.2 is currently exposed to a small bug for some configurations (see `Github Issue #14`_).

 #) *QUESTION*: Some of the code in the documentation looks different than what I'm used to seeing.
-Did you change something?  *ANSWER*: Yes, starting around ciscoconfparse_ v0.9.10 I introducted more methods directly on ``IOSConfigLine()`` objects; going forward, these methods are the preferred way to use ciscoconfparse_.
+Did you change something?  *ANSWER*: Yes, starting around Nety_ v0.9.10 I introducted more methods directly on ``IOSConfigLine()`` objects; going forward, these methods are the preferred way to use Nety_.
 Please start using the new methods shown in the example, since they're faster, and you type much less code this way.

-#) *QUESTION*: ciscoconfparse_ saved me a lot of time, I want to give money.
+#) *QUESTION*: Nety_ saved me a lot of time, I want to give money.
 Do you have a donation link?  *ANSWER*:  I love getting emails like this; helping people get their jobs done is why I wrote the module.
 However, I'm not accepting donations.

 #) *QUESTION*: Is there a way to use this module with perl?  *ANSWER*: Yes, I do this myself.
 Install the python package as you normally would and import it into perl with ``Inline.pm`` and ``Inline::Python`` from CPAN.